Pakistan: Several dead after bus carrying pilgrims overturns | DW | 11.06.2021

 One of the injured passengers also told AP that passengers had warned the driver to be more careful, adding that he was driving recklessly while enjoying music.

-Ahmad said the bus was overcrowded and several pilgrims were also sitting on its roof.
+Ahmad said the bus was overcrowded and that several pilgrims were also sitting on its roof.

 "There is not a single passenger who does not have an injury because of the bus accident," Ahmed told AP.